In this post I’m going to show you how to get more views on YouTube.

 In fact, a study by Stone Temple Consulting found that 55.2% of YouTube videos ranking in Google were different than the top videos ranking in YouTube’s search results.

-For example, if you search for “backhand drills” in YouTube, this video is shown at the top:
+For example, if you search for “advanced knitting tips” in YouTube, this video is shown at the top:

 But when you search for that same keyword in Google, that video is nowhere to be found